Nussev/NYC_Accidents_Analysis/README.md

 5. Break down the frequency by day of week and hour of day.
 When do accidents occur most frequently?

 ## Results
 I used MS SQL Server initially to get a general idea of the data, as well as to see what are some of the leading results in certain columns.
+Here I provided some of the SQL queries I ran to analyze the data and the Time-Series Analysis I condcuted in Tableau as well.
+Here are the links to the full SQL analysis and Tableau workbook.

 1. Total Accidents by Year:

 ![text](https://github.com/Nussev/NYC_Accidents_Analysis/blob/main/Query%20Images/%231_Total_Accidents.png)